Joseph Koenig: Aluminum era

 In 1895 he returned to Wisconsin to found the Aluminum Manufacturing Co. at Two Rivers.
 This company, the first aluminum fabricating plant in Wisconsin, was merged with other firms in 1909 to become the Aluminum Goods Manufacturing Company.
 The name of the company was changed to Mirro Aluminum Company in 1957.
 Before its closure in 2003, it was the largest aluminum cookware company in the world.

 He also cofounded the Two Rivers Coal Company in 1899.
 The coal company was sold to the C. Reiss Coal Company in 1913.
 C. Reiss later became part of Koch Industries as a subsidiary of Koch Carbon.

-In 1905 he cofounded The Wisconsin Automobile Supply to provide tires, repairs and accessories so that automobile owners would not have to order them from Milwaukee or Chicago.
+In 1905 he cofounded The Wisconsin Automobile Supply which provided tires, repairs and accessories so that automobile owners would not have to order them from Milwaukee or Chicago.

-Joseph cofounded the Metal Ware Corporation in 1920.
+Joseph also cofounded the Metal Ware Corporation in 1920.
 The Metal Ware Corporation is still operating and is current owner of the NESCO brand.

 Koenig held numerous patents on aluminum products, including the U.S. army canteen used during World War I. His first patent was issued when he was 18.
 His production of patents started 21 years later and continued for almost 30 years up until the year before his death.

 Retirement and personal life

-He retired from active business life shortly before his death, and lived in retirement in Two Rivers, Wisconsin.
+He retired from active business life shortly before his death, and lived in Two Rivers, Wisconsin.